Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 - All D.P.T. prerequisites must be completed at an accredited four-year institution, course work is not accepted from a two-year school, community college, junior college or technical college.
 Online courses are not accepted for D.P.T. prerequisites.

 - A demonstrated plan for completion of a bachelor’s degree at the end of the spring term of the DPT5 year in the professional phase (years 4, 5 and 6) of the program.
-Except for ATTR and EXPH students, students who do not complete their undergraduate degree in the traditional 4 years must submit a written plan to the Physical Therapy department chairperson to complete their undergraduate degree within the required time frame.
+Students who do not complete their undergraduate degree in the expected time frame (4.5 years for EXPH majors, 4 years for all other majors), must submit a written plan to the Physical Therapy department chairperson that outlines degree completion before the end of the spring term of the DPT5 year.
+Students accepted to the Athletic Training/Physical Therapy dual-degree program must complete all requirements for the Master of Athletic Training degree prior to entering the final two terms of the Doctor of Physical Therapy program.

 Following acceptance into the professional phase of the program, students follow the curriculum as outlined for the three-year professional phase unless prior approval is received from the department chairperson.